Solar system constraints of a polymer black hole in loop quantum gravity: INTRODUCTION

-Moreover, the rotating black holes are typically found in nature, In recent Ref.\cite{Testing_brahma_2021}, the authors found a rotational solution of loop quantum gravity black hole (LQGBH) by the Newman-Janis algorithm.
+Moreover, the rotating black holes are typically found in nature, In recent Ref. \cite{Testing_brahma_2021}, the authors found a rotational solution of loop quantum gravity black hole (LQGBH) by the Newman-Janis algorithm.
 Then they investigate the test of loop quantum gravity by the shadow cast of the rotating black hole as well as other experiments.
 And they obtain a constraint on the quantum correction parameter $A$ as $0<A<7.7\times10^{-5}$.
 Note that the more precise experiment constraints on the quantum parameter may help us to get a deeper understanding of LQG and consider that the gravitational experiment in the Solar system provides very high precision \cite{Observational_zhu_2020}.
 In this paper, we will analyze the influence of the polymerized spacetime solution of the classical observations in the Solar system such as the light deflection, Shapiro time delay, perihelion advance, and the Parameterized Post-Newtonian(PPN) approach.
-In addition, in this paper, we ignore the effects of the angular momentum of the spacetime, due to the rotation of the Sun or Earth being expected to be very small.
+In addition, in this paper, we ignore the effects of the angular momentum of the spacetime, the reason for this is two folds.
+On one hand, although the rotation of the Sun or the Earth can affect the Shapiro time delay and the light deflection, and have a further impact on the constraint upper bound of parameter $A$.
+However, the impact is very weak and can be safely ignored.
+On the other hand, the data from the MESSENGER mission \cite{Precession_park_2017} or LAGEOS II \cite{Accurate_lucchesi_2010} has already taken into account and removed the rotational effect(also named ``Lense-Thirring effect'').
+Therefore, in this paper we need only focus on the non-rotating quantum corrected space-time.

 The structure of this paper is organized as follows.
 In Sec.\ref{LQGBH}, we give a brief introduction to review the metric of LQGBH.
 Then in Sec.\ref{motion}, we obtain the conserved quantities and the motion equations of a test body in the nonrotating loop quantum gravity spacetime.
 We study the observational tests including deflection of light, Shapiro time delay and perihelion precession as well as the PPN approach in Sec.\ref{Tests}, and we obtain the constraints on the dimensionless parameter $A$.
 The main conclusions and some discussions are given in Sec.\ref{conclusion}.